 Best Travel Car Booster Seat

 Though I like the rider safer travel safety vest as a booster seat for travel via airplane and ease of dragging through an airport, for road trips, I still prefer to use regular car seats.
 Most children aren’t mature enough for booster seats as early as parents start using them, so please consider keeping your children in a 5 point harness a little longer.
-My 6 year old still uses the Britax G1.1 Frontier Clicktight Combination Harness-2-Booster Car Seat (as seen above, you can purchase here) as a 5 point harness.
+My 6 year old still uses the Britax G1.1 Frontier Clicktight Combination Harness-2-Booster Car Seat (check prices here) as a 5 point harness.
 It can be used that way up to 90 lbs, as long as the child’s shoulders fit correctly in the harness.
 It can continue to be used as a belt-positioning booster seat up to 120 lbs.

-To recap, the best and safest car seat for travel for children of any age is always the seat that you are able to install and use correctly every time.
+Remember, the best and safest car seat for travel for children of any age is always the seat that you are able to install and use correctly every time.
 An adult should always make sure the child is buckled correctly.
-Car seats can be used on flights in the USA with any FAA approved car seat.
-As always, go forth, travel, and take the kids and babies!
+FAA approved car seats can be used on flights in the USA.
+As always, go forth, travel, and take the kid, babies, and car seats!

 What car seat is your favorite for travel?
 Do you use different seats for different purposes?